How Emotions Can Affect Your Heart Health

 Find a therapist

 If you haven’t already, a therapist can be helpful with teaching healthy mental practices.
-If that’s completely out of your comfort range, consider looking into an online therapist.
-The American Psychological Association gives pointers on how to choose a good online therapist.
+Seeking outside help may help to alleviate the feeling of overwhelm when trying to process our emotions.
+Use these tips from The American Psychological Association on how to choose a therapist.

 Journal or practice expressive writing